horizon-research/CamJ/sim_core/README.md

 )
 ```
 This instance describes a resize operation.
 The input size is (640, 400, 1).
 The kernel size is (2, 2, 1)
 and stride size is (2, 2, 1).
 The computation order is a raster-scanning fashion.
-The reason that
+As you can see,
+CamJ does not need users to specify the exact computation just dataflow and input/output dimensions.
+This largely simplifies the definition work.
+In the definition, `input_size`, `kernel_size` and
-`input_size`, `kernel_size` and `stride` are lists of tuples is that CamJ allows one `ProcessStage`
-has multiple inputs.
+`stride` are lists of tuples.
+This is beccause that CamJ allows one `ProcessStage` has multiple inputs.
 However, CamJ only allows one output per `ProcessStage`.
-In this example,
-the output size is (320, 200, 1).
+In this example, the output size is (320, 200, 1).

-The following shows a convolution operation.
+The following shows a DNN operations, a convolution operation.
 ```
 conv2d_stage = DNNProcessStage(
     name = "Conv2D",